 Barefoot Climbing Shoes

 If the major benefit of climbing barefoot is to feel the rock, then it doesn’t make any sense to wear a big chunky pair of Five Fingers.
-With these Vibram shoes, most models use a lug sole (you know, those deep rubber indentations) so your ability to feel the rock will certainly be impaired, as will the ability to pull off moves like hooking or jamming.
-Have you ever seen Adam Ondra, Alex Honnold or any other pro use these shoes?
-The answer is NO!
+With these Vibram shoes, most models use a thick lug sole (those deep rubber indentations) so your ability to feel the rock will certainly be impaired.
+You will still not have the ability to pull off moves like hooking or jamming in these either.

-The best alternative to rock climbing barefoot is a soft pair of shoes that will provide you with plenty of sensitivity and control while giving you the winning qualities of the sticky rubber.
+The best alternative to rock climbing barefoot is a soft pair of shoes that will provide you with plenty of sensitivity while providing you the winning qualities of the sticky rubber.
 Here are my favorite soft shoes.

 La Sportiva Futura